monicandreoli/monicandreoli/README.md

 ## 👋 I'm Monica 🍀

-- 💻 I’m currently open to work as a Web Developer
+- 💻 I’m currently working at Mentorjam as a Full Stack Developer
 - 🌱 I've studied Ruby on Rails, React and Javascript
 - 👯 I’m looking to collaborate on open source projects